Netbula LLC sitemapcontact us

 I don't have access to a SMTP server, what can I do?

 You can use the sendmail program or equivalent (such as qmail) to send emails.
+Look for the $sendmail_cmd and $use_sendmail variables in the script.

 You must set the $fix_cgi_url variable to the full URL of the AnyEmail script.